-Massachusetts Alimony Lawyers Helping Clients Explore Options
+Massachusetts Alimony Attorneys Helping Clients Explore Options

 Alimony (also called Spousal Support) refers to court-ordered payments of a predetermined amount that are awarded to a spouse or former spouse during and after a divorce.
 The object of alimony is to continue the quality of life or preserve financial stability equally as it was during the marriage.
-Alimony can be awarded to either partner but is set up to allow the spouse who makes a lower income (or no income) to remain financially stable.
-There are several factors that go into calculating what an alimony payment will be.
-Some of these factors are; the length of the marriage, the ages of the spouses, the gross income of both parties, their health, and their way of life throughout the marriage.
-Call the Massachusetts offices of O’Connor Family Law at 774-703-3755 to find out more about alimony in your particular case.
+Alimony can be awarded to either partner, but is set up to allow the spouse who makes a lower income (or no income) to remain financially stable.

 Is All Alimony the Same?